This site works best on modern browsers. Please update your browser to microsoft edge for a better experience.

 Our People

-WPHU comprises a multidisciplinary team with expertise in medicine and public health, data and epidemiology, infection prevention, health promotion, community engagement and bi-cultural work, communications, operations and administration.
-Several members of the team are registered health professionals such as nurses, doctors and allied health professionals, and many have specialist qualifications in public health.
+WPHU comprises a multidisciplinary team with expertise in medicine and public health, data and epidemiology, health promotion, community engagement and bi-cultural work, communications, operations and administration.

 Our Directors